biolab/orange3-text/README.md

     python -m Orange.canvas

-The new widget should appear in the toolbox bar under the section Example.
+The new widget appears in the toolbox bar under the section Example.